stassa/louise/README.md

 In the learned grammar above, the predicate `'$1'` is invented: it was not given to Louise at the start of learning.
-This is called _predicate invention_ and is a major feature of learners like Louise.
+This is called _predicate invention_ and is a major feature of MIL-learners like Louise.

 Learning logic prorgams with Louise
 -----------------------------------